MohanZhu0623/Scalable-Logo-Recognition-Pipeline-with-Python_Mohan/README.md

 This project implements a logo recognition pipeline that scans images from a specified folder and identifies logos using a pre-trained model (an existing logo recognition tool online).
 The detected logos and their confidence scores are saved into a CSV file for further analysis.
 This pipeline is designed to handle a large number of images efficiently, with batching support and progress visualization.

+Time to Complete the Task

+This task was completed in approximately 1 hour and 30 minutes.

 Dataset

 The dataset used in this project is the FlickrLogos-27 dataset, which consists of 1,080 images containing logos from 27 different classes.